-4) Impact of Operation Costs: Finally, we investigate the impact of operation costs on the performance of FT-Pro.
-More specifically, we change the ratio between migration overhead and checkpointing overhead by fixing $C{ckp}$ and varying $C{pm}$ .
-The results achieved by FT-Pro as against periodic checkpointing are plotted in Figure 7.
-Here, the number of computation nodes is set to 128 and only one spare node is allocated.
+5.3.4 Impact of Operation Costs

+Finally, we investigate the impact of operation costs on the performance of FT-Pro.
+More specifically, we change the ratio between the migration overhead and the checkpointing overhead by fixing C{ckp} and varying C{pm} .
+The results achieved by FT-Pro as against periodic checkpointing are plotted in Fig. 7.
+Here, the number of computation nodes is set to 128, and only one spare node is allocated.
 Obviously, a more efficient migration support can yield better performance.
-Even when migration overhead is four times of checkpointing overhead, FT-Pro still maintains $Time_Reduction$ at 11%.
+Even when the migration overhead is four times the checkpointing overhead, FT-Pro still maintains $Time_Reduction$ at 11 percent.

 In our current design, we use a stop-and-restart migration, meaning that the application is stopped and restarted on a new set of computation nodes after the suspicious nodes are replaced by spare nodes.
-Our case studies with real applications (discussed in the next section) show that with such an expensive migration support, the migration overhead $C{pm}$ is generally less than $3C{ckp}$ .
-We believe that the development of live migration such as the tool listed in [19], [20] can significantly reduce migration overhead, thereby making FT-Pro more promising.
+Our case studies with real applications (discussed in the next section) show that with such an expensive migration support, the migration overhead C{pm} is generally less than $3C{ckp}$.
+We believe that the development of live migration such as the tool listed in [19] and [20] can significantly reduce the migration overhead, thereby making FT-Pro more promising.